an introduction

 I could not stand it!
 All of these assertions were going unchallenged as facts.
 The authority figures were monopolizing the conversation and telling 21-25 year-olds how to think.
 I needed to stop this farce in progress, so I raised my hand to ask what I thought was a particularly soft question: "Since you're referring to the existential crises of Israel, is there anything that the Israeli military has done which you are deeply ashamed of?
 I'd appreciate it if the soldiers want to speak on this as well."

 Uzi spun right into the old "every country's military does bad things" hustle, while jumping straight into a laundry list of the various atrocities that Arab terrorists have committed.
 He lists these atrocities for about ten minutes.
 Then, perhaps realizing that he is completely evading my question, finally gets into talking about a specific case of Israeli wrongdoing, Jenin.
 However, his entire discussion of the events at this refugee camp focused on the fact that this "massacre" was exaggerated by the Palestinians, Arab media, and international community.
-[He was probably right.
-What happened in Jenin was not large-scale mass murder, however there is agreement among human rights groups that there were civilian deaths, dozens of destroyed houses, and instances of war crimes.
-He spoke of Jenin, but could not bear to talk about things like the Deir Yassin massacre, or the current occupation's day to day violations of human rights.

 Uzi motioned toward the soldiers to speak, but we were faced with a wall of silence.
 Our medic, a former IDF soldier, spoke vaguely of soldiers who are bored and at times "act like children," but nothing more was said.